 The Sleep Council recommends changing your duvet every five years, although this depends on the quality of your duvet and how well you look after it.
-So how do you know when you need to change your duvet?Not keeping you warm?
+Apparently, the average person keeps their duvet for too long; on average around 7 and a half years.

 Yes, it might sound obvious but if you start to feel a bit chilly at night and your sleep is being affected then it’s time to get that higher tog duvet.
 Most people sleep best when their body stays at a cool to normal temperature, around 18C / 65F with a duvet designed for that season:

 The scooms all seasons duvet comes with two duvets, a 4.5 tog and a 9 tog, that can be easily fixed together when the nights get colder.